Biography

 Jean Johnson is an international collaborator in chamber music programs and as such has played in some of world's finest venues, notably the Concertgebouw, Carnegie Hall, Wigmore Hall, and the Palais des Beaux-Arts.
 Jean plays in duo with her husband, pianist Steven Osborne, performing all over the UK, Europe, and America.

-Notable chamber music festivals include Mostly Mozart Festival in New York City, Seattle Chamber Music Society Summer Festival,"Spannungen" Heimbach Germany, ICMS Southbank London, Festival Peregrinos Musicales, Bath Music Festival, Lammermuir Festival, Hindsgavl Festival Denmark, Schwetzinger SWR Festspiele.
+Notable chamber music festivals include Mostly Mozart Festival in New York City, Seattle Chamber Music Society Summer Festival,"Spannungen" Heimbach Germany, ICMS Southbank London, Festival Peregrinos Musicales, St, Magnus Music Festival, Spitalfields Music Festival London, Bath Music Festival, Lammermuir Festival, Hindsgavl Festival Denmark, Schwetzinger SWR Festspiele.
 Her recording of Brahms and Rozsa Sonatas with Steven Osborne earned high praise from many worldwide publications including the New York Times.

 Ilona Timchenko